Citrix Adaptive Authentication service

 • Load balancing with a RADIUS server is not supported.

 • RADIUS authentication is impacted for a few minutes if the connector serving the RADIUS request goes down.
-User must reauthenticate in this case.
+The user must reauthenticate in this case.

 • Test Network connectivity in the LDAP profile might show an incorrect result as “Server is reachable” even if the connectivity to the LDAP server is not established.
 Error messages such as “port is not open”, or “server is not LDAP” might be displayed to indicate the failure.
-Citrix recommends collecting the traces in this scenario and troubleshooting further.
+In this scenario, it is recommended that you collect the traces and troubleshoot further.

 • For EPA scans to work on macOS, you must bind the default ECC curves to the authentication and authorization virtual server by selecting the ECC Curve option as ALL.